ejnnr/ejnnr.github.io/content/post/karger-extensions/index.md

 title = "Extensions of Karger's algorithm" date = 2021-09-10T11:41:00+02:00
 draft = false
-reading_time = 16
+reading_time = 8
 unlisted = true
 [image]
   preview_only = "true"
 +++

-Karger's contraction algorithm is a famous method for finding global minimum graph cuts.
+Karger's contraction algorithm is a fast and very famous method for finding global minimum graph cuts.
 First published in 1993, it helped start a wave of other randomized algorithms for graph cut problems.
-And while many of these are asymptotically faster, Karger's algorithm remains important and fascinating because of its extreme simplicity -- it's description wouldn't even require an entire postcard:
+And while many of these are asymptotically faster, Karger's algorithm remains important and fascinating in part because of its extreme simplicity -- it's description wouldn't even require an entire postcard:

 <blockquote>